sixploy/netboot/live-system/README.md

 - initramdisk
 - live system .ISO file

+The netboot images will be available in the `bin/noble` directory.
 To build the images, install Docker and `make` and run:

 ```bash
 $ make